microsoft/beachball/docs/concepts/ci-integration.md

 ### NPM Authentication

-To publish to a npm registry, you'll need to have access to the write-enabled access token. npm registry has [documentation](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) on how to create write tokens.
+To publish to a npm registry, you'll need to have access to the write-enabled access token. npm registry has [documentation](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) on how to create automation tokens.
 Pass this token into the command line:

 ```
 beachball publish -n SOME_AUTH_TOKEN